human2l/love-diary-v2/README.md

 We can write diarys or blogs, post images, make comments.

-It also help record our big days.
+It also helps record our big days.

-It's a PWA so that it can be run without internet connection!